Laura is a freelance writer living in Florida who loves animals.

 The best defense, according to authorities is to look around for tell-tale signs of formation.
 Signs of sinkholes include: “sagging trees or fence posts, doors or windows that no longer close properly, and rainwater collecting”

 Some sinkholes can be filled in and the damage contained.

 To prevent sinkholes in areas that are prone to them, insure that your home and property have good drainage.

 Deaths Are Rare

 Anthony Randazzo, a former University of Florida professor, points out that deaths from sinkholes are thankfully rare.
 Randazzo notes that they usually don’t appear suddenly and that paying attention to warning signs will help keep you and your family safe.

 Will Climate Change Bring More Sinkholes?

-Deadly sinkholes often make the news because they are rare, scary and seem unpredictable.
-While sinkholes have always been a natural occurrence, modern society and urban sprawl has made us much more aware of them.
+Deadly sinkholes often make the news because they are rare, scary, and seem unpredictable.
+While sinkholes have always been a natural occurrence, modern society and urban sprawl have made us much more aware of them.